 Processability criteria are defined based on SLA between the 2 parties but are likely to involve a check on the account, the quantity and the option.
 The scope of the status message is just to ensure that basics details of the instructions are recognised by the account servicer.

-Confirmation: MT 566